 17 October, 2018 to 27 October, 2018

 Albaluna, a music band from Portugal, visited Kolkata during Durga Puja.
-Soaking in the ambience of frenzied festivities in the City of Joy, the band performance and enthralled the audience at a community Puja in the city on October 17.
-Then it visited Tepantar theatre village in Bardhaman district for a three-day workshop with Baul brothers Sadhu and Kangal Das from Birbhum’s Kenduli.
+Soaking in the ambiance of frenzied festivities in the City of Joy, the band performance and enthralled the audience at a community Puja in the city on October 17.
+Then they visited Tepantar theatre village in Bardhaman district for a three-day workshop with Baul brothers Sadhu and Kangal Das from Birbhum’s Kenduli.
 Their collaborative chemistry came to the fore during a joint performance at Tepantar on October 24.
-Albaluna’s next stop was Kalimpong where it first performed alone and then jointly with the Baul brothers at the inauguration of the 3-day Darjeeling-Kalimpong Folk Festival and held the audience captive with their magical melodies.
+Albaluna’s next stop was Kalimpong where they jointly performed with the Baul brothers at the inauguration of the 3-day Darjeeling-Kalimpong Folk Festival and held the audience captive with their magical melodies.

 20 March, 2018 to 30 March, 2018

 Music transcends boundaries, and literally at times!
 Singer Katalin Burns’ twin trips to West Bengal in a year from her home in Hungary proved it yet again.
 It is the sheer love of music that bridges all divide!
 Katalin Burns of Budapest, Hungary, is a singer with a mission to bridge cultures through music.
 She visited Bengal from 19th to 29th March 2018 and participated in two collaborations.
+First she collaborated with Baul artist Paresh Dutta, Folk artist Sanjay Mondal, Soumendu Das and Soham Mukherjee and then during her North Bengal visit she collaborated with Bhawaiya Artists like Nazrul Islam, Himadri Dewri, Tumpa Barman, Urmi Ray, Sanawaj Pramanik Prabitra Barman, Pradyut Roy, Abinash Roy, Dipankar Roy Dakua and Malay Kinnar.
 Her performances were enthralling and she went live for the show at Biswa Bangla Haat on 24th March, Calcutta Rowing Club on 25th March.
 The audience got to experience experimental music from her collaborative project with Bengal musicians.

 28 December, 2017 to 15 January, 2018

 Duo Fatale comprises Jopo and Ingeborg Poffet of Switzerland.
 They are composers, teachers, producers and soloists.
 Jopo plays the clarinet and saxophone and Ingeborg the accordion.
 They play regularly at international festivals and work on electronic music, creating non-stop new formations, compositions, concepts and multimedia events.
 The duo first visited West Bengal in November 2016 to explore the region’s heritage and collaborate with local musicians.
 The experience spurred them to revisit Bengal from 28th December 2017 to 15th January 2018.
-During both visits, they collaborated with local musicians and performed in village festivals and select venues in Kolkata.
+During this visits, they collaborated with Baul Girish Khyapa, Folk singer Arghyakamal Chattopadhyay and Khokan Das and performed in village festivals.

 7 December, 2017 to 19 December, 2017